inveniosoftware/invenio/docs/getting-started/development-environment.rst

 Editors
 ~~~~~~~
 Following editors are used by our existing developers.
 Don't hesitate to reach
-out on our Discord server, to ask for help for useful plugins:
+out on our Discord server to ask for help for useful plugins:

 - `Emacs <https://www.gnu.org/software/emacs/>`_
 - `PyCharm <https://www.jetbrains.com/pycharm/>`_